Foods from the Americas

 The first commercial chewing gum was developed from spruce sap in 1848 by John B. Curtis.
 It was called State of Maine Pure Spruce Gum.
 Around 1850 a paraffin wax based gum was developed that was much more popular.
 Modern chewing gum was first developed in the 1860s when chicle was exported from Mexico for use as a rubber substitute.
 Chicle did not succeed as a replacement for rubber, but as a gum it caught on quickly.
 Leading producers were Adams New York Chewing Gum (1871), Black Jack (1884) and “Chiclets” (1899).
 The Wrigley Company followed a few years later, making gum from Guatemalan chicle for the next 50 years.
 Wrigley sided with the United Fruit Company, opposing the 1952 land reform laws in Guatemala, and stopped purchasing Guatemalan chicle, causing great hardship to the peasants who harvested and processed chicle latex.

 Tapping chicle latex is similar to tapping the latex from a rubber tree.
 Zig-zag gashes are made in the tree trunk and the dripping gum is collected in small bags.
-It is then boiled until it reaches the correct thickness.
+It is then boiled until it reaches the correct consistency.
 Workers who collect chicle are called chicleros.
 Due to widespread tapping, the Manilkara chicle tree has become scarce.

 Partly because of Wrigley pulling out of Guatemala and losing this source of chicle and because of lower costs, since about 1960, chewing gum is no longer made with natural chicle.
 Today's chewing gums are made from hydrocarbon polymers including butadiene-based synthetic rubber, styrene-butadiene rubber, isobutylene, isoprene copolymer, paraffin wax, and petroleum wax.
 These are much cheaper and more readily available.
 Recently, concern has arisen about the carcinogenicity of vinyl acetate (acetic acid ethenyl ester) used by some manufacturers in their gum bases.
 The component is not mentioned but is hidden in the catch-all term "gum base".